waikato-datamining/instant-adams/README.md

 -V, --version VERSION
 	The version of ADAMS to use, e.g., '20.1.1' or '20.2.0-SNAPSHOT'.
+	Use 'LATEST' to use the latest snapshot version available.

 -d, --dependency DEPENDENCY
 	The additional maven dependencies to use for bootstrapping ADAMS